 We are interested in alternative forms of networking and content distribution, appearing at the edges of the centralised and government run infrastructures, sometimes disconnected from it and functioning as an entirely independent “service”, and sometimes exploiting any possible way to appropriate and take control over the scattered resources.

 In 3 short stories we will explore how one isolated society manages to override this gap and establish alternative ways to access, distribute, share and enjoy digital content.

 Screenshot from Call of Duty: Black Ops, located in Havana, Cuba ( Source : Call of Duty Wiki )

 United Nano Nations

-Mr.X, in his mid-twenties, is a passionate Battlefield gamer and administrator of Los Pir@t@s sub-node situated in one of the not so wealthy neighborhoods of Havana.
+Mr.X, in his mid-twenties, is a passionate Battlefield gamer and administrator of Los [email protected]@s sub-node situated in one of the not so wealthy neighborhoods of Havana.
 His computer is connected to the other six houses in the neighborhood using long UTP cables, that go through holes drilled in the walls, and stretched over the roofs, backyards and nearby streets.
-On the roof of the nearby building he installed a WiFi nano-station allowing other houses, outside of the 100m reach of UTP cables, to join his local network using different types of DIY or brand made WiFi devices.
-All of them together form one local network of around 20 connected households, empowered to share, communicate and mostly play games together.

 This small neighborhood network is connected to much bigger network nodes.
 One kilometer to the north in the blocks of tall residential buildings in the area called Nuevo Vedado there is a much bigger network structure.